Brest-Java-Course-2021/s.menko/README.md

 Rest-Service Online-Store.
-Rest-Client will be added soon: in the process of writing tests.
+Rest-Client in the process of writing tests.